How to prepare to a Zoom virtual presentation: quick tutorial and recommendations

 - Do a technology test run: sound quality, lightning, and background.

-And remember that nobody will punish you if you forget the word or take some time to calm down.
+And remember that nobody will punish you if you forget the word or take some time to calm down before speaking on Google Slides Zoom.
 We all are people who relate easily, so the only thing you can do to minimize the human factor is PRACTICE, PRACTICE, and PRACTICE.

 4 Useful Zoom Presentation Tips for Virtual Presentations

 A winning virtual presentation setup requires some life hacks.
-Many users miss functional Zoom possibilities, but effort and planning can drastically change your presentation.
-The following virtual presentation tips will elevate your Zoom presentation from a simple thing to professional creation.
+Many users need to catch up on functional Zoom possibilities, but effort and planning can drastically change your presentation.
+The following virtual presentation tips will elevate your Zoom presentation from a simple speech to professional artwork.

 1. Use Stream Deck

-If you want to create real magic for a big audience, use the stream deck to switch between as many cameras as you need.
+The first virtual presentation tip on Zoom is to create real magic for a big audience.
+You can use the stream deck to switch between as many cameras as possible.
 Stream deck helps to ‘be on stage’ while holding:

 - Zoom for large groups.